Nishanthprabhu2/myresume/README.md

-# myresume
+# my resume
-My resume in html and css
+My resume in Pure html and css.
+Feel free to use it.